Walkable History of

 Tracing the dynamics of ‘collective memory’ to remember the past

-By strategically placing persons of both old and young glancing into the direction of the naval station, the collages essentially portray an intellectual view that generates feelings of remembrance which echoes the historical context of the site.
+By strategically placing persons of both old and young glancing into the direction of the naval station, the collages portray an intellectual view that generates feelings of remembrance tied to the historical context of the site.

-The piece also attempts to kindle curiosity through a sculptural space in which time and movement are suspended, and thus unraveling elements “that are known to the mind and not to the eye”.
+Textures and pictorial representation from the archives of the school are also used to highlight a walk down the memory lane with a suggestion of reality.
+Ultimately, the two-part axonometric collage serves to kindle curiosity through a sculptural space in which time and movement are suspended, and thus unraveling elements “that are known to the mind and not to the eye."

 How can the existing memorial act as a space of literal memory?

 Inspired by Frank Oppenheimer’s core aesthetic of participatory

 the pathway serves to bridge the socio-historical context of the Yerba Buena Island School for Children of Naval Personnel through creating unique tactile and visual experiences that establish a sense of nostalgia and juxtaposition.

 This project also seeks to examine the idea of exploration and play through the design of an interactive pathway.
 The collages thereby simultaneously illustrate the “parts and the whole suspended in the dynamic moment of assembly".

 Located in the heart of San Francisco, Japantown is an urban nexus that celebrates the Japanese and Japanese-American communities.
 Framed by historic landmarks and local businesses on Post, Buchanan, and Sutter Streets, this small but robust district is a culturally and commercially vibrant space